 Warren saw earlier than other pipeline operators that gas would become less profitable for shippers because the price differences that boosted profits were narrowing across the country, Eades said.

 The CEO said in a 2009 interview that Energy Transfer needed a “transformational” deal to adapt.

 Energy Transfer’s purchase of Southern Union was a first step toward a transformation, bringing gas pipelines in Florida and the Midwest that gave the company a national reach.
 Energy Transfer now owns about 45,000 miles (27,962 kilometers) of pipelines, making it the biggest U.S. gas pipeline operator until Kinder Morgan closes its acquisition of El Paso Corp.
-(EP) later this year.
+(EP:US) later this year.

 When the Sunoco transaction is finished, Energy Transfer will get 30 percent of its revenue from oil, refined products and other “heavier hydrocarbons,” the company said in a statement.
 Shipping crude and other liquids will protect Energy Transfer from the decline in gas profitability, Warren said in an interview yesterday.

 “We think that’s the answer for Energy Transfer,” he said.

 Sunoco, based in Philadelphia, had been shutting or selling its refineries to focus on pipelines and storage under former CEO Lynn Elsenhans.
 With a last operating refinery slated for sale or shutdown, the company became more appealing to Warren, who sought its 7,900 miles of pipelines and terminals stretching from Texas to New Jersey.

 The two companies already had good chemistry, based on discussions between staffers about other projects, Brian MacDonald, Sunoco’s current CEO, said in an interview.